About the Pilot Project program

 Please note: Listing describes appointments and affiliations at the time of award.
 Please check our Trainees and Alumni pages for current appointments and affiliations.

-- PI: Dr. Zongshuan Duan, Assistant Professor at Georgia State University
+- PI: Dr. Pianpian Cao, Assistant Professor at Purdue University

 - Abstract and accomplishments +